NOTES ON BOY-WORSHIP BY CHARLES EDWARD HUTCHINSON

 1. “Fortey, Henry Comber, 1s.
 Henry, of Bellary, East Indies, arm.
 Balliol Coll., matric.
 17 Oct., 1882, aged 19”, as the Alumni Oxoniensis describes him, was born on 13 July 1863.
 Soon after his expulsion, he emigrated to New South Wales, where he was married with children to a local woman by 1892, and died on 28 March 1945.

 2. “Bate, Robert Shelton, 4s.
 Robert, of Bridgwater, Somerset, arm.
 Exeter Coll., matric.
 4 June, 1881, aged 18”, as the Alumni Oxoniensis describes him, was very probably the man of his exact names who had two books published by George Bell of London (the first doubtless boy-stirring stuff): Stories of King Arthur (1907) and The teaching of English literature in secondary schools (1913).
 One might guess from the latter that he became a teacher, then the obvious profession for an educated boy-worshipper.
+It is notable that another boy-worshipper, the future Uranian poet Samuel Elsworth Cottam had matriculated a Exeter College the same day as he, and yet another, Edwin Emmanuel Bradford, joined them there four months later.
 He died in Wells, Somerset on 24 October 1937.

 3. Of the six, only “Perry of Ch.
 Ch.” cannot be identified since two men with this surname were or at least recently had been at Christ Church.
 The slightly more likely candidate, on account of his being known to have gone into holy orders like half the others, was the Reverend Clement Raymond Perry (1856-1937), who became a Doctor of Divinity and Rector of Mickfield, Suffolk, married in 1888 and had three children.